Introduction: Understanding the Relationship Between 30 g and 1 oz

 6.3 Buying a Gold Coin

 A collector sees a “30 g gold coin” advertised as “approximately 1 oz.”
 Understanding the troy ounce conversion reveals the coin is 0.96 troy oz, costing roughly 4 % less than a full troy ounce coin.
-The buyer can negotiate price based on the exact mass That's the part that actually makes a difference.
-Nothing fancy..
+The buyer can negotiate price based on the exact mass Easy to understand, harder to ignore..

 7. How to Avoid Common Mistakes